-3.1 The purpose of this policy is to promote a studying and working environment for students and staff in which harassment and bullying are known to be unacceptable and where any student or member of staff at GBS have the confidence to complain about bullying and harassment.
-In making a complaint students and staff will have their concerns dealt with appropriately, fairly and in a timely manner.
+3.1 The purpose of this policy is to promote a studying and working environment for students in which harassment and bullying are known to be unacceptable and where any student at GBS has the confidence to complain about bullying and harassment.
+In making a complaint, students will have their concerns dealt with appropriately, fairly and in a timely manner.